 Playgrounds are places where children thrive; where imaginations run wild.
 They are places of stimulation, socialization, excitement, joy and wonder.
 Our theory of play[grounds] is based on the premise that every child plays and interacts with the world in a unique way.
 Some children are climbers while others like to dig; some want to explore while others like to observe.

 Children need variety in their play spaces; they need to be able to move from active, to imaginative, to passive play zones.
-The best playground designs encompass the complete site.
+The best playground designs maximize the use of and encompass the complete site.

-Play structures need to be connected to each other and to other play elements in an interesting and comprehensive way.
+Play structures and elements should be connected in an interesting and comprehensive way.
 The playground shouldn’t be separate from its immediate environment.
-It should blend seamlessly into it; incorporating connective pathways and terrain changing hills; making use of different ground cover materials; and incorporating trees, shrubs, seating and shade.
+It should blend seamlessly into it; incorporating connective pathways and topographical variations; making use of different ground cover materials; and incorporating trees, shrubs, seating and shade.

-We believe the complete play space/site needs to be thoughtfully designed to maximize play value.
+The complete play space and site needs to be thoughtfully designed to maximize play value.